Lil-Vert/learning-repo/README.md

-this my first push code
+this my first pushing code